stylianos-syrros/deep-learning-similarity-metrics-dermatology/README.md

 ## Contact

-For questions regarding this work, collaboration, or further information about the thesis, feel free to contact me via GitHub or at stylianossyrros@gmail.com provided in the CV / accompanying application materials.
+For questions regarding this work, collaboration, or further information about the thesis, feel free to contact me via GitHub or at stylianossyrros@gmail.com.